 In the same study, orange essential oil was also used and showed it could reduce anxiety and create calm in individuals in a stressful environment.
 It may be able to have the same effect on those with ADHD.
 Do not go in the sun if you apply any citrus oils to your skin.

 The stress, anxiety, and depression felt by some with ADHD may be helped by ylang-ylang and chamomile oils.
 Both of these essential oils may also have the ability to calm, reduce anxiety, and possibly even help with some forms of depression.

 Sandalwood oil has been shown in studies to have medicinal properties that help with inflammation and possibly even some cancers.
 However, some believe it can also help to relax, calm, and improve mental clarity in people with ADHD.

-Frankincense may be able to help children with ADHD focus better.
+Frankincense may be able to help people with ADHD focus better.
 It may also help reduce some negative emotions that are common in people with ADHD.

 Peppermint oil is believed to have a soothing effect.
 It can help relax and calm the restlessness many with ADHD feel.
 People with sensitive skin should dilute this essential oil even more by adding more carrier oil or less essential oil.

 ADHD is most common in children.
-Therefore, the use of essential oils in children with ADHD needs more research.
+The use of essential oils in children with ADHD needs more research.
 Children may be more sensitive to essential oils and significant caution must be used.
-Check with your child’s doctor before using essential oils.
+Check with your child's doctor before using essential oils.